Digital Products Privacy Statement

 (6) Upon the discovery of a breach of security that results in the unauthorized release, disclosure, or acquisition of CT Student Data, WLT will notify the Customer of such disclosure in accordance with the provisions of Conn.
 Gen. Stat.
 10-234dd, and as further described in the “Unauthorized Disclosure” section of the Information Technology Security Standards;

-(7) Retention of Customer’s CT Student Data shall be handled in accordance with the “Data Retention and Destruction” section of the Information Technology Security Standards;
+(7) Retention of Customer’s CT Student Data shall be handled in accordance with the “Data Retention and Destruction” section above;

 (8) Customer and WLT shall each ensure its compliance with the Family Educational Rights and Privacy Act of 1974, 20 USC 1232g, as amended from time to time;